rice-paper.com

 Rice Straw Pulping

-1. Preparing rice straw - Strip off the grass leaves.
+1. Prepare rice straw by cutting them about 1 inch long and strip off the leaves.
 The nodes in stem aren't great for papermaking.
 Chop them off and use only the straight stiff segments of stems between nodes.
-Cut the rice straw about 1 inch long.

-2. Soaking - Soak the straw in a pail of cold water at least overnight.
-Chinese papermakers used soak them for a week.
+2. Soak the straw in a pail of cold water for a week or longer.
 When the water turns yellowish brown with pigment leaching out of the stems, change the water a few times during the soaking.
-Then rinse the soaked straw thoroughly.
+Rinse the soaked straw thoroughly.

-3. Making a caustic solution - Wood ash is time consuming, but may yield better paper due to gentle cooking action and tendency to rinse out easily.
-The measurement of wood ash solution is 26 oz of wood ash and 15 quarts of water for one LB. of dry fiber.
-To make wood ash as solution, boil ash in water for half an hour and let it settle overnight.
-Next day, sieve the mixture into a stainless steel pot.
+3. Caustic solution is made from wood ash which may from your fireplace.
+Using wood ash solution for papermaking is time consuming, but it help yield stronger paper due to its gentle action and tendency to rinse out easily.
+The measurement of wood ash solution is made of 26 ounces of wood ash and 15 quarts of water for one pound of dry rice straw fiber.
+Boil wood ash for about half an hour and let it settle.
+On following day sieve the mixture into a stainless steel pot.
 If some ash managed to get through the sieve, line the sieve with a sheet of paper towel and filter the solution again.
 The solution is highly caustic - time for rubber gloves.

-4. Cooking - Cook the soaked straw in a large boiling pot filled with the caustic solution.
-It would take at least three hours to break up the fibers.
+4. Cook soaked straw in a large boiling pot filled with the caustic solution.
+It takes about three hours to break up the fibers.
 The rice straw is ready when it crumbles when pinched.
-Try not to overcook the fiber - if it tears apart too easily, your paper will be weak.
-Rinse the cooked straw in cool water after cooking.
+Do not overcook the fiber.
+If it tears apart too easily, your paper will be weak.
+Rinse the cooked straw in cool water.

-5. Beating - The initial beating loosens the fiber strands and spreads them out.
-Pound the fiber with a bat.
+5. Pound the cooked rice straw with a bat.
 Use some force, but allow the weight of the bat to do most of the work.
-When the fiber has spread out, fold the fiber on themselves and start again.
-Beat for at least 15 minutes, until the fibers crushed into pulp.
+The initial beating loosens the fiber strands and spreads them out.
+When the fiber has spread out, fold the fiber on themselves and repeat the beating until the fibers crushed into pulp.

 Bamboo Pulping

-1. Collecting bamboo - You can use bamboo leaves and branches, or bamboo culms for your paper.
-If you want very fine rice paper, use culms.
+1. You can use bamboo leaves, branches and culms for your paper.
+If a fine rice paper is desired, use culms.
 Shred the plant material as finely as possible.
 A food processor may be helpful.

-2. Cooking - Put 1 kg of shredded bamboo in a boiling pot, and fill it with the caustic solution as discussed above in rice straw pulping.
+2. Put 1 kg of shredded bamboo in a boiling pot, and fill it with the caustic solution as discussed above.
 Cook the bamboo about five hours.
-With rubber gloves on, test the bamboo fiber by feeling it.
+Test the bamboo fiber by feeling it.
 It is ready when it feels slippery.

-3. Washing - With rubber gloves on, sieve the cooked bamboo through a fine screen (a nylon stocking may be used).
+3. Sieve cooked bamboo through a fine screen.
+A nylon stocking can be an substitute.
 Wrap the fiber and wash it in clean fresh water, squeezing the bulge in the wrapping under the running water until it is clean.

-4. Beating - Remove the fiber from the wrapping and beat it until it is pulpy.
-If you don't have a mortar and pestle, a kitchen blender works.
+4. Remove the fiber from the wrapping and beat it until it is pulpy.

 Mulberry Pulping

-1. Harvesting - Harvest mulberry branches that about 1 inch in diameter and about 8 feet in length.
+1. Harvest mulberry branches that about 1 inch in diameter and about 8 feet in length.

-3. Striping - As soon as you can handle the bark, begin to strip the inner bark from the branches while it is still warm.
+3. Strip inner bark from the mulberry branches while they are still warm.
 Make a vertical slit at the bottom of the mulberry branch to get the entire inner and outer bark in your hand.
 Scrape outer bark off the inner bark.
 Scraping off the outer bark ensures that your rice paper will turn out pure and white.

 Sheet Forming